wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;The true knowledge of the self.

 **M:**&ensp;The true knowledge of the self is not a knowledge.
 It is not something that you find by searching, by looking everywhere.
 It is not to be found in space or time.
 Knowledge is but a memory, a pattern of thought, a mental habit.
 All these are motivated by pleasure and pain.
 It is because you are goaded by pleasure and pain that you are in search of knowledge.
-Being oneself is completely beyond all motivation.
+Beïng oneself is completely beyond all motivation.
 You cannot be yourself for some reason.
 You *are* yourself, and no reason is needed.

 **Q:**&ensp;By doing *Yoga* I shall find peace.